sherlifelix/blog/_posts/2018-12-03-top-four-surprisingly-loud-creatures-in-the-world.md

 ## Sperm whale
 ![sperm-whale-1629484_1280.jpg]({{site.baseurl}}/assets/img/LoudCreatures/sperm-whale-1629484_1280.jpg)

 This shouldn’t be a surprise as we know whales can communicate with each other miles apart.
 Sperm whales top the list with calls as loud as 220 decibels.
-Though by size one would expect the blue whale to be the loudest the sperm whale manages to snatch the prize away.
+Though by size one would expect the blue whale to be the loudest, the sperm whale manages to snatch the prize away.
 The surprise here is communication is not the main purpose of such cries but navigation.
 These loud cries help as Sonar to these massive creatures and they navigate just as a submarine does.